fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 ## Effect of different thresholds

 The higher the threshold for the decision, the fewer images the model can classify.
-For the model used in these examples, this is the effect of different thresholds on the model's accuracy.
+For the model used in these examples, this is the effect of different thresholds on the model's accuracy (the exact numbers may vary a bit from one run to another, but the relative differences will be about the same).

 | Threshold | Accuracy |
 | --------: | -------: |